 The 4Ps Marketing Mix & the 7Ps of Marketing

-Neil Borden first devised the phrase Marketing Mix as the key factors that come together to product the best marketing results.
-Over time these were refined until Edmund Jerome McCarthy streamlined these factors into the now more well-known ‘4Ps of marketing’.
+Neil Borden first devised the phrase Marketing Mix as the key factors that need to come together to produce the best marketing results.
+Over time these were refined until Edmund Jerome McCarthy streamlined these factors into what we know now as the ‘4Ps of marketing’.

-Understanding these elements means that you can ensure your marketing is as effective a possible, and can uncover some key considerations that you should make when it comes to your businesses marketing strategy.
+By getting to grips with these elements you can ensure that your marketing is as effective as possible, alleviating potential barriers that would withhold your consumers from purchasing.
+Primarily you’ll uncover some key insights that’ll be crucial when it comes to shaping your business’s marketing strategy.

 What are the 4Ps of Marketing?